hitarth64/hitarth64.github.io/edu.md

 ---

 ### Master of Applied Science (MASc), Electrical & Computer Engineering, University of Toronto
-* Focus on application of Machine Learning in field of Photonics
+* Focus on the applications of Machine Learning and Signal Processing
 * September 2018 - August 2020 (expected)

 ### Bachelor of Technology, Electrical Engineering, Indian Institute of Technology - Bombay